akka/akka/akka-docs/src/main/paradox/logging.md

-The rules for translating the source object to the source string and class which are inserted into the `LogEvent` during runtime are implemented using implicit parameters and thus fully customizable: simply create your own instance of `LogSource[T]` and have it in scope when creating the logger.
+The rules for translating the source object to the source string and class which are inserted into the `LogEvent` during runtime are implemented using implicit parameters and thus fully customizable: create your own instance of `LogSource[T]` and have it in scope when creating the logger.